Collaboration for Ministry Initiative

 The Sisters of Charity Foundation continues its long standing commitment and investment to Sister-affiliated ministries across South Carolina.
 It is not only an important Initiative, but it is also at the heart of the Foundation’s efforts to help those living in impoverished communities, through the work of the Sisters ministries.

 Collaboration for Ministry Grant

-As a ministry founded by the Sisters of Charity of St. Augustine, our Foundation supports Catholic Nuns who in their efforts to help the poor and underserved in our state.
+As a ministry founded by the Sisters of Charity of St. Augustine, our Foundation supports Catholic Nuns who help the poor and underserved in our state.
 Our Collaboration for Ministry (CMI) grants are designed to strengthen the ministries of these women.

 Do you qualify?

 If you are interested in applying for a CMI grant, please review our mission and focus as well as the eligibility guidelines to see if you are a suitable fit and apply on or before the deadline.

 CMI grants are awarded once a year.
 2017 deadline date is June 2.